-In August 2021, the SEC approved a Nasdaq Stock Market proposal to adopt new listing rules relating to board diversity and disclosure.
-As approved by the SEC, the new Nasdaq listing rules require all Nasdaq listed companies to disclose consistent, transparent diversity statistics regarding their boards of directors.
+Nasdaq listing rules require all Nasdaq listed companies to disclose consistent, transparent diversity statistics regarding their boards of directors.
 The rules also require most Nasdaq listed companies to have, or otherwise explain why they do not have, at least two diverse directors, including one who self-identifies as female and one who self-identifies as either an under-represented minority or LGBTQ+ person.
 The Board Diversity Matrix below presents the Board's diversity statistics in the format prescribed by the Nasdaq rules.
 As indicated in the table below, the Company was in compliance with Nasdaq's diversity requirement as of the date of this Proxy Statement, as the Board included two women and two directors who identified as people from an under-represented minority.
-While neither the Board nor the CGN Committee has a formal written policy regarding director diversity, both the CGN Committee and the Board consider the diversity of backgrounds and experience when selecting nominees for director election and in evaluating Board composition and performance.
+While neither the Board nor the Corporate Governance and Nominating Committee of the Board (the "CGN Committee") has a formal written policy regarding director diversity, both the CGN Committee and the Board consider the diversity of backgrounds and experience when selecting nominees for directors election and in evaluating Board composition and performance.
 This approach to the promotion of diversity has resulted in a group of directors, including the director nominees for the Annual Meeting, that we believe to be individuals of substantial accomplishment with demonstrated leadership capabilities.

-PLBY Group, Inc. Board Diversity Matrix
+G ender Identity Male Tracey Edmonds Iuliana F. Hill PLBY Group, Inc. Board Diversity Matrix ( As of May 1, 2023)

-Suhail Rizvi James Yaffe
+Male Tracey Edmonds Juliana F. Hill Ben Kohn Suhail Rizvi James Ya

-Gender Identity

-Male X X X
+Х Х Х

-Female X X
+Female Х Х

 Non-Binary

 Did Not Disclose Gender

 Demographic Background

-African American or Black X
+African American or Black Х

 Alaskan Native or Native American

-Asian X
+Asian Х

 Hispanic or Latinx

 Native Hawaiian or Pacific Islander

-White X X X
+White Х Х Х

 Two or More Races or Ethnicities

 LGBTQ+

 Did Not Disclose Demographic Background